piersholt/wilhelm-docs/telephone/sms.md

 **Hurrah!**

 The implementation does feel like a bit of an afterthought considering most functionality via the BMBT has custom layouts (DSP, Aux.
-Heat/Vent, OBC, Settings etc), but given MOST was already in production vehicles, and the 68k, OS-9 based VDO/Dayton platform was already long in the tooth, I'm not entirely surprised.
+Heat/Vent, OBC, Settings etc.), but given MOST was already in production vehicles, and the 68k, OS-9 based VDO/Dayton platform was already long in the tooth, I'm not entirely surprised.

 The functionality itself isn't particularly useful- particularly without a factory phone.
-However the layouts introduce more options for custom UIs.
+However, the layouts introduce more options for custom UIs.

 ## SMS Index `0xf0`

-The **SMS index** layout is seemingly a repurposed **Directory/Top 8**, which I say because the top right cell (where the phone icon usually is) is addressed with an out of order index.
+The **SMS index** layout is seemingly a repurposed **Directory/Top 8**, which I say because the top right cell (where the phone icon usually is) is addressed with an out-of-order index.

 **Simulated *Directory* with `0xf0`**